Mahgni/TypographyBlog/_posts/2020-10-02-sci-fi-type-what-makes-lettering-space-y.md

 This typeface achieves a sleek, futuristic look that, arguably unlike *Computerfont*, still holds up in 2020.
 Thick, clear lettering combined with the occasionsal bold, modern serifs and a monospaced design exellently encapsulate the galaxy-at-war style aesthetic that George Lucas was creating the Star Wars universe.
 In the iconic Star Wars logo, the text is also transparent with a bright yellow highlight, giving the already futuristic typeface a sci-fi twist.

 ![The original Star Wars Logo created by Suzy Rice in 1977. ](../uploads/star_wars_logo_suzy_rice_3-1-1.png "The original Star Wars Logo created by Suzy Rice in 1977. ")

+Another success story of the 1970's, Star Trek tackles a more nuanced and complex story in the form of a character drama set in a distant future.
+Its typographical design reflects this with elements also seen in the Star Wars design however with a thinner, taller appearance and more extreme angles